Ottawa Senators vs. Pittsburgh Penguins Odds, Analysis, NHL Playoff Betting Pick

-The Pittsburgh Penguins survived a grueling seven-game second-round series with the Washington Capitals and get to host the Ottawa Senators as big favorites for Game 1 of the Eastern Conference Final on Saturday.
+The Pittsburgh Penguins will try to avoid losing the first two games of the NHL Eastern Conference Final when they host the Ottawa Senators as big favorites for Game 2 on Monday.

-The defending Stanley Cup champion Penguins blanked the Capitals 2-0 on the road in Game 7, and they are favored to repeat as champions.
+The defending Stanley Cup champion Penguins looked like they were coming off a seven-game series in the opener, losing to the Senators for the third straight time, dating back to the regular season.

-Betting line: The Penguins opened as -214 favorites (wager $214 to win $100); the total is at 5.5 goals, according to sportsbooks monitored by OddsShark.
+Betting line: The Penguins opened as -205 favorites (wager $205 to win $100); the total is at five goals, according to sportsbooks monitored by OddsShark.
 Line updates and matchup report.

 Why the Senators Can Pay on the NHL Lines